 Quite a big one actually.
 Here is how it works:

-Energy Monitors are devices that monitor the electricity being used in your home, helping you identify areas where you can cut down your energy use and save money on your electricity bills.
+Energy Monitors are devices that monitor the electricity being used in your home, helping you identify areas where you can cut down your energy use and reduce your electricity prices.
 You can buy one of these inexpensive gadgets online or in electrical outlets, or better yet - ask if your supplier will send you one for free!
 The gadgets work by placing a magnetised ring around the electricity meter 'tail' - which is the short section of fat cable that connects the meter to your property, and through which all the electricity you use has to pass (a special optical reader device might be necessary for monitoring gas consumption).
 A transmitter will send your consumption information in regular short intervals to the display unit, which will translate these signals into pence and pounds and show them to you.

 Smart meters are a new type of digital energy meter which the government aims to have in every home across Britain by 2019.
 The biggest immediate difference to your old meter will be that the smart meter does not have to be read by you or the supplier.
 The information will be sent electronically to your supplier (normally by wireless technology), allowing you to be billed for the energy you actually use, rather than estimates.